 Common Slow Cooker Mistakes

 Most of the time, you can just throw your ingredients into a slow cooker and forget about it until dinner is served.
-But there are some mistakes that will ruin any dish or make cooking more difficult than necessary!
-Here’s 10 common errors to avoid at all costs:
+But there are some mistakes that will ruin any dish or make slow cooking more difficult than necessary!
+Here are 10 common slow cooker errors to avoid at all costs:

 1. Cooking Fragile Vegetables With Hearty Vegetables